 An individual may request from his or her advisor information concerning summative data on the most recent previous admission.

-Career opportunities for Kinesiology majors with a concentration in Exercise Science include personal training, exercise physiology, strength and conditioning coaching, corporate wellness, and research technician positions.
-The degree also prepares students for graduate study in a number of areas, including sport science, exercise physiology, public health, epidemiology, physical therapy, occupational therapy, physician's associate, medicine, biomechanics, prosthetics, kinesiotherapy, pharmacy, dentistry, clinical exercise physiology, cardiac rehabilitation, wellness, recreation, and strength and conditioning.
+Career opportunities for Kinesiology majors with a concentration in Exercise Science include personal training, exercise physiology, cardiac rehabilitation, strength and conditioning coaching, corporate wellness, and research technician positions.
+The degree also prepares students for graduate study in many areas, including sport science, exercise physiology, public health, epidemiology, physical therapy, occupational therapy, athletic training, physician assistant studies, medicine, biomechanics, prosthetics, kinesiotherapy, pharmacy, dentistry, clinical exercise physiology, cardiac rehabilitation, wellness, recreation, and strength and conditioning.

 Career opportunities for Kinesiology majors with a concentration in Physical Education include physical education teacher (P-12), athletic coach, athletic director, strength and conditioning coach, camp leadership, community recreation, adaptive physical education specialist, health and wellness instructor, fitness instructor, adventure/outdoor educator, and more.
 Students who go on to graduate school study for advanced practitioner degrees or degrees which enable them to study and teach sport instruction in university settings.